prof-rossetti/internet-technologies/exercises/express-app/checkpoints/1-generation.md

 You should now be able to visit the application's home page in your browser at `localhost:3000`.
 Go check it out.

-After demonstrating the ability to view the application locally in a browser, stop the web server by typing `ctrl-c`.
+After demonstrating your ability to view the application locally in a browser, stop the web server with `ctrl + c`.

 Nice job.
 Take a moment to make a new commit with a message of "Generate app".